City utility billing

-Are you on the Equalized Payment Plan and/or Pre-Authorized Withdrawal System (PAWS)?
+Are you on the Pre-Authorized Withdrawal System (PAWS)?
 Be sure to contact Utility Billing Customer Care at firstname.lastname@example.org or 250-469-8757 (option 2) or at least 20 days in advance to cancel your enrolment for your account.

 The Pre-Authorized Withdrawal system (PAWS) is a convenient method to pay your City of Kelowna utility bill.

-Sign up for online billing to set up and manage your PAWS directly or fill out the Pre-Authorized Payment application form which must be completed, signed and accompanied by a blank check marked VOID or by a Pre-Authorized Debit form from your bank.
+Sign up for Property Account to set up and manage your PAWS directly or fill out the Pre-Authorized Payment application form which must be completed, signed and accompanied by a blank cheque marked VOID or by a Pre-Authorized Debit form from your bank.
 A separate application form is required for each City of Kelowna Utility billing account you wish to set up on PAWS.

-Changing bank accounts or need to stop a payment?
-Use or sign up for online billing to manage your PAWS account changes or contact Utility Billing Customer Care at least 20 days in advance of the payment due date at 250-469-8757 (option 2).
+Changing bank accounts or need to stop your payments?
+Use or sign up for Property Account to manage your PAWS account changes or contact Utility Billing Customer Care at least 20 days in advance of the payment due date at 250-469-8757 (option 2).